-Tunisian crisis escalates as president dissolves Parliament | Politics
+Tunisian crisis escalates as president dissolves parliament | Politics

-Saied's opponents accuse him of a coup when he suspended the chamber last summer, brushed aside most of the 2014 constitution and moved to rule by decree as he set about remaking the political system.
-"We are not afraid to defend a legitimate institution," said Yamina Zoglami, a parliament member from the moderate Islamist Ennahda.
+Speaking after an online session of more than half the parliament members, their first since he suspended the chamber in July, Saied accused them of a failed coup and a conspiracy against state security and ordered investigations into them.
+The parliament session and Saied's response intensified Tunisia's political crisis though it was not clear if they will prompt any immediate change in his grip on power.

-Tunisian President Kais Saied on Wednesday said he would dissolve the parliament after it defied him with an online vote to repeal decrees that he used to assume near total power.
+Tunisian President Kais Saied late on Wednesday issued a decree dissolving parliament, which has been suspended since last year, after it defied him by voting to repeal decrees that he used to assume near total power.
 Speaking after an online session of more than half the parliament members, their first since he suspended the chamber in July, Saied accused them of a failed coup and a conspiracy against state security and ordered investigations into them.

-Both the parliament session and Saied's response have intensified Tunisia's political crisis though it is not clear if they will prompt any immediate change in his grip on power.
+The parliament session and Saied's response intensified Tunisia's political crisis though it was not clear if they will prompt any immediate change in his grip on power.
 Any move to arrest parliament members who took part in Wednesday's session, as Saied's threat of investigations may imply, would represent a major escalation in the confrontation between Saied and his opponents.

 "We must protect the state from division. ...
 We will not allow the abusers to continue their aggression against the state," Saied said in a video posted online.
 Saied's opponents accuse him of a coup when he suspended the chamber last summer, brushed aside most of the 2014 constitution and moved to rule by decree as he set about remaking the political system.